ebd622/k8s-into/session_5.md

       annotations:
         checksum/config: {{include (print $.Template.BasePath "/api-config.yaml") . | sha256sum}}
 ```
 This will create a checksum value of the `api-config.yaml`.
-Whenever this confg changes the encoding of the statement will be different. <br/>
+Whenever this confg is changed the encoding of the statement will be different. <br/>
 Here we use the `include` function, print the contents of the script and pipe it to a checksum function.
 Every time when configmap changes the checksum function result will be different.
 It will create a unique annotation on the deployment which will forcefully trigger a change in kubernetes.

 ## Use Cases